splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

 # SPLUNK for Kubernetes installation

-Below steps are sufficient for SCK installation for SC4SNMP project.
-In case you want to investigate more, all information about Splunk Connect for Kubernetes are available [here](https://github.com/splunk/splunk-connect-for-kubernetes).
+The below steps are sufficient for a SCK installation for the SC4SNMP project.
+In case you want to investigate more, all information about Splunk Connect for Kubernetes is available [here](https://github.com/splunk/splunk-connect-for-kubernetes).

 ## Instalation steps
 ### Add SCK repository to HELM